UniversitaDellaCalabria/uniCMS/docs/source/contents/setup.md

 pip install unicms
 ````

-To complete the installation assure that you have correctly loaded
-unicms' modules to your project settings file.
+To complete the installation make sure you have correctly loaded unicms modules to your project settings file.

 ````
 INSTALLED_APPS = [